apexpl/apexpl.github.io/monoliths_done_right.md

 - Framework that allows for well organized modularization of the code.
 This can be simple Symphony packages, Apex packages, or a wide array of other options, allowing developers to work in isolation on different aspects of the system, but in a uniformed environment, providing proper separation of duties.
 - Efficient events / jobs messaging router.
 Basically all actions within the software should be handled via a messaging router allowing for scalability with a clear separation between front-end and back-end processes.
 - Ensure the messaging router is configurable, meaning the ability to define which subsets of messages get handled by which back-end server instances allowing the system to scale with precision.
 For example, you should be able to setup multiple back-end server instances, then configure the router so those instances only handle a certain set of messages allowing you to isolate and scale specific operations within your system as desired.
+- Maintain a separate change log for all modifications to interfaces, and ensure all developers on the team are immediately notified upon modifications to interfaces.
 - This doesn't get mentioned enough, but spend time on your database schema.
 A clean and well structured database architecture is insturmental to the success of your technical operation, so please don't discount its importance.
 - Version control and a proper CI pipeline.
 Once code is developed and tested, you need a way to deploy it across all server instances.
 This can even be as quick and dirty as some rsync commands in a shell script, but there are better solutions out there.